ThomasLee03/CS506-Project-Midterm-Report-and-Presentation/README.md

 - **Median Imputation** produced a similar result with a PSNR of ~6.924 and SSIM of ~0.073.
 The similarity in outcomes suggests minimal deviation between mean and median values across columns in this image.

 - **Mode Imputation** performed slightly worse, with a PSNR of ~6.371 and SSIM of ~0.062.
-The imputed image displays noticeable "spotting" or white holes, likely due to blank spaces in those columns and the dense black area in the center.
+The imputed image displays noticeable "spotting" or white holes, likely due to blank spaces in those columns and the dense black area (the eye) in the center.

 ### PCA Imputation